By Gemma Nardone

 - Hosts must provide breakfast and an evening meal Mon-Fri.
 On weekends – only a packed lunch is required.

-- Hosts who provide accommodation to students under the age of 18 must have a current Working With Children Permit.
+- Hosts who provide accommodation to students under the age of 18 need a current Working With Children Permit.
+All adults living in the household must have this.
 Permits for Lexis Sydney can be applied for here.

 About Lexis Sydney on Manly Beach